iliu-net/nanowiki/files/NanoWiki/setup.md

 title: Setup
 xyz: one
 ---
-Copy and paste the `/picowiki/` folder to your server. **Boom, done.**
+Copy and paste the `/nanowiki/` folder to your server. **Boom, done.**

 Now you are ready to start creating and editing Markdown files in the `/files/` folder.

-### Optional customization
+# Optional customization

-You can optionally edit `index.php` and customize the Wiki's title and a few more settings.
+You can optionally create a `config.yaml` and customize the Wiki's title and a few more settings.
+Refer to `index.php` `$config` variable for possible settings.
+Also if you are using the `PluginVars` you can add strings to `config` and they can be used in your documents.

 Edit the `favicon.png` and `style.css` to match your branding.

-Furthermore, the PHP code is less than 100 lines of code and pretty straight forward to grasp and extend.